Mesh

 end

 The first argument to reduce is the initial accumulator value.
-The function receives the current accumulator and the next element, and returns the new accumulator.
+In the current iterator API, the accumulator and element have the same type; the function receives the current accumulator and next element and returns that type.

 Collecting Results